joshuanallen/Air_Quality_Prediction/README.md

 - Evaluate the models for overfitting to our current dataset:
     - Test model results on updated dataset from same source data: [CalEnviroScreen 4.0](https://calenviroscreen-oehha.hub.arcgis.com/#Data)
     - Run parameter testing analysis: [Overfitting in machine learning modules](https://machinelearningmastery.com/overfitting-machine-learning-models/)

+After running more samples and eliminating the possibility of the models being overfit to our current dataset, we can then reevaluate our hypothesis.